 In cases of misconduct (see Appendix A), the appropriate manager must make initial enquiries about the incident/concern.
-The purpose of this discussion is to ascertain the employee's immediate response to the concern(s) and to establish the facts in order to determine whether any further action (e.g. further investigation or suspension) is required.
+The purpose of this discussion is to ascertain the employee's initial response to the concern(s) and to establish the facts in order to determine whether any further action (e.g. further investigation or suspension) is required; this meeting should be undertaken in a timely manner At the beginning of the meeting the appropriate manager will outline the concerns and state that the member of staff can ask for a colleague to be in attendance before the meeting continues.
+If the selected colleague is unreasonably delayed then the meeting will proceed in their absence.
 It is important that the meeting does not turn into a Formal Investigatory Meeting and a detailed conversation undertaken regarding the concern(s).